 • Sunday Four – A Bird Nest Crown

 An invitation to explore the nature of your own sense of vocation and calling.
 Practices taught will focus on embodied spiritualitity including sitting and walking meditations, contemplative sharing circles and elemental ceremony, including collaborative communion.
-Seasonal work with the element of air and the fullness of Spring, from the Spring Equinox and Easter to the approach to Maytide and beyond.

 • Saturday Five – The Tree of Life and Sacred Garden